pmtk/openshift-tests-api-usage/README.md

 ## Roadmap/TODOs

+- Run against origin repository
+  - [ ] Create a list of tests
+  - [ ] Pick tests for which tool is producing expected output (compared with manual inspection) - this will be starting point of progress percentage
+  - [ ] Go test by test and improve the tool and increate the "coverage"
 - client-go
   - [ ] Create test data in `test_data/test/extended/client_go`
   - [ ] Create functionality to detect & interpret OpenShift's client-go usage